tlevine/www.thomaslevine.com/content/!/big-data-ergonomics/index.md

 > the scientific discipline concerned with the understanding of the interactions
 > among humans and other elements of a system, and the profession that applies
 > theoretical principles, data and methods to design in order to optimize human
-> well being and overall system [productivity]
+> well being and overall system [productivity].

+(At the time that I cited this webpage, the definition stopped mid-sentence, but I doubt that that was on purpose.)

-I figured that a particularly simple study would yield a dataset with minimally three columns:
+I see the definition as emphasizing **well-being** and **productivity**, so I figured that a particularly simple study would yield a dataset with minimally three columns:

+1. A measure of well-being
+2. A measure of productivity
+3. Time of the observation

+If I ran this on more than me, there would be a fourth column for participant, which would link to some demographic information that would not be collected as often.